 Anyway, the eventual finale is well-executed with lots of bangs, and the main cast members are surely having lots of fun as gladly hurling themselves into actions unfolded on the screen.
 While Jonathan Majors is dependable as before, Zazie Beetz, RJ Cycler, Danielle Deadwyler, Deon Cole, and Delroy Lindo have each own moment, and I particularly enjoyed how Beetz holds her own spot in front of King as well as Majors did during his inevitable face-off scene with Elba.

 On the whole, “The Harder They Fall” is not a boring film at all, and I appreciate its better moments including an amusing interlude scene which is literally white to say the least, but I am still hesitating to recommend it to you for becoming impatient and distracted a little too much during my viewing.
-Yes, the movie does have a lot of fun as rolling its wonderful cast members here and there, but I still wish I could still feel more fun from that.
+Yes, the movie does have a lot of fun as rolling its wonderful cast members here and there, but I still wish I could feel more fun from that.